A degree with unlimited potential from a university with a distinguished tradition...

 Department of Human Physiology

-In addition to small classes and developing close working relationships with faculty who are experts in human physiology, students have the ability to conduct research, author academic papers, and present their findings at peer academic conferences both regionally and nationally.
+In addition to small classes and opportunities to develop close working relationships with faculty who are experts in human physiology, students have the ability to conduct research, author academic papers, and present their findings at regional and national conferences.

 Department of Nursing